Jaguars of the Pantanal - October 2018

 Our stay is here is on a Bed & Breakfast basis and dinner will be on your own account, as we never know what times everyone will arrive and whether everyone will want dinner.
 Dinners are included for the rest of the trip after this evening.

 to SouthWild Jaguar

-After breakfast and checking out of our hotel in São Paulo, we will be transferred back to the airport for our scheduled commercial flight to Cuiabá, Brazil.
-On arrival in Cuiabá, we will connect with our private coach for a drive along the Transpantaneira road into the Pantanal.
-As we progress along our drive, we will start to see landscape shift and see birdlife and the lovely wilderness of the Pantanal taking shape.
-We will make stops along the way for bathrooms and refreshments and possibly a couple photographs before arriving at the Pousada SouthWild Pantanal.
+After breakfast and checking out of our hotel in Sao Paulo, we will be transferred back to the airport for our scheduled commercial flight to Cuiabá, Brazil.
+On arrival, we will connect with our private coach that will drive us along the Transpantaneira road into the Pantanal.
+As we progress along our drive, we will start to see landscapes shift and gradually transform into the lovely, bird-rich Pantanal environment.
+We will stop along the way for bathrooms, refreshments and perhaps a few photographs before arriving at the Pousada SouthWild Pantanal.

-After checking into our rooms for the night, we will be free to photograph the myriad birds and other wildlife just footsteps form our rooms.
-The lodge also has a 30-meter-high viewing platform constructed next to a tree where jabiru storks nest annually.
-In the afternoon, we will embark onto the Pixaim river, which runs in front of the lodge, where we will look for caimans and a local family of giant otters.
+After checking into our rooms for the night, we will be free to photograph the myriad birds and other wildlife just footsteps from our rooms.
+The lodge also has a 30-meter-high viewing platform constructed alongside a jabiru stork nest.
+In the afternoon we will use boats to explore the Pixaim River, which runs in front of the lodge, where we will look for caimans, birds like kingfishers, herons and more.

-There is also an ocelot viewing area with a hide and a feeding station, which can provide excellent opportunities to view and photograph one of these beautiful cats, in the evening.
+There is also an ocelot viewing area with a hide and a feeding station, which can provide excellent opportunities to view and photograph one or more of these beautiful cats in the evening.

-Wildlife along the river system at SouthWild is abundant and we can expect to see giant otters, yacare caimans, capybaras, tapirs (hopefully), several species of monkey, macaws and many other lovely birds including kingfishers, herons, storks, curassows and various raptors.
+Wildlife along the river at SouthWild is abundant and we can expect to see caiman, capybaras, several species of monkey, macaws, a variety of raptors, and many other bird species, some at close quarters.